agsb/f2u/docs/reviews/notes for avr.md

 << this file is stil a stub >>

-# from avr forths
+# Comparative use of registers, from avr forths

 ## f2u

   used in forth:

-    Z(R30, R31) : used to access flash and sram
+    Z(R30, R31) : avr exclusive access flash and sram
     Y(R28, R29) : parameter stack, 18 words deep
     X(R26, R27) : return stack, 18 words deep
     T(R24, R25) : TOS
-    N(R22, R23) : used as NOS, when need
+    N(R22, R23) : used as NOS, pulled when need
-    W(R20, R21) : used as work
+    W(R20, R21) : used as WRK, scratch
-    I(R18, R19) : used as IP, hold next instruction, jump and link

   used in bios and interrupts: